lab1092/blender-manual_ja/manual/data_system/scene_creation.rst

 like "\ ``1-`` ".
 The internal reference for a scene is the three-letter abbreviation "SCE".

-To add a scene, click on the scene list button, and select :guilabel:`Add New`.
+To add a scene, click on the scene list button, and select *Add New*.
 While you are adding a new scene, you have these options: